SAP/kafka-connect-sap/examples/persons1/README.md

 $
 ```

-Assuming this project has been built (see Building), run `make get_libs` to place the required jar files including the HANA jdbc driver into directory 'target'.
+Run `make get_libs` to place the required jar files including the HANA jdbc driver into directory 'target'.

 ```
 $ make get_libs
 Getting jar files into target ...
 ...
 $ ls target
-kafka-connector-hana-1.0.0-SNAPSHOT.jar  ngdbc-2.5.49.jar
+ngdbc-2.5.49.jar
 $
 ```

+Download from https://github.com/SAP/kafka-connect-sap/releases the kafka-connector-hana_2.12-x.x.x.jar file that is suitable for your Kafka version and save it in `target` directory.

 Copy those jar files into `$KAFKA_HOME/plugins/kafka-connector-hana` directory.

 ```